Métis: Canadian history

-By the early 1800s European immigrants, mainly Scottish farmers, along with Métis families from the Great Lakes region moved to the Red River Valley in present-day Manitoba.
+By the early 19th century, European immigrants, mainly Scottish farmers, along with Métis families from the Great Lakes region moved to the Red River Valley in present-day Manitoba.
 The Hudson's Bay Company, which now administered a monopoly over the territory then called Rupert's Land, assigned plots of land to European settlers.
 The allocation of Red River land caused conflict with those already living in the area, as well as with the North West Company, whose trade routes had been cut in half.
 Many Métis were working as fur traders with both the North West Company and the Hudson's Bay Company.
 Others were working as free traders, or buffalo hunters supplying pemmican to the fur trade.
 The buffalo were declining in number, and the Métis and First Nations had to go farther and further west to hunt them.
 Profits from the fur trade were declining because of a reduction in European demand due to changing tastes, as well as the need for the Hudson's Bay Company to extend its reach farther from its main posts to get furs.

 Most references to the Métis in the 19th century applied to the Plains Métis, but more particularly the Red River Métis.
 But, the Plains Métis tended to identify by occupational categories: buffalo hunters, pemmican and fur traders, and "tripmen" in the York boat fur brigades among the men; the moccasin sewers and cooks among the women.
 The largest community in the Assiniboine-Red River district had a different lifestyle and culture from those Métis located in the Saskatchewan, Alberta, Athabasca, and Peace river valleys to the west.

 In 1869, two years after Canadian Confederacy, the Government of Canada exerted its power over the people living in Rupert's Land after it acquired the land in the mid-19th century from the Hudson's Bay Company.
 The Métis and the Anglo-Métis (commonly known as Countryborn, children of First Nations women and Orcadian, other Scottish or English men), joined forces to stand up for their rights.
 They wanted to protect their traditional ways of life against an aggressive and distant Anglo-Canadian government and its local colonizing agents.
 An 1870 census of Manitoba classified the population as follows: 11,963 total people.
 Of this number 558 were defined as Indians (First Nations).
 There were 5,757 Métis and 4,083 English-speaking Mixed Bloods.
 The remaining 1,565 people were of predominately European, Canadian or American background.

 During this time the Canadian government signed treaties (known as the "Numbered Treaties") with various First Nations.
 These Nations ceded property rights to almost the entire western plains to the Government of Canada.
 In return for their ceding traditional lands, the Canadian government promised food, education, medical help, etc. While the Métis generally did not sign any treaty as a group, they were sometimes included, even listed as "half-breeds" in some records.